 Sola Skincare is committed to being a company that gives back, supporting people and communities both locally and abroad.
-Every quarter, we donate a portion of our profits to a cause, charity, or non-profit organization that aligns with our vision for a better world.
+Here are some of the organizations we have donated to.

-This past quarter, we chose Quest Food Exchange, a Vancouver-area organization that aims to reduce hunger with dignity, build community, and foster sustainability.
+Quest Food Exchange, is a Vancouver-area organization that aims to reduce hunger with dignity, build community, and foster sustainability.
 Read more about Quest and why we chose to support this organization here.

-We donated to the The Rare Disease Foundation.
-The foundation is a group of researchers, caregivers, volunteers and families working together to find solutions for children and families affected by rare and undiagnosed diseases.
+The Rare Disease foundation is a group of researchers, caregivers, volunteers and families working together to find solutions for children and families affected by rare and undiagnosed diseases.

 It's an issue that's close to our hearts because we've had the privilege of getting to know a brave and amazing girl named Charlie.
 She was diagnosed at six months with a terminal neuromuscular illness called SMA 1 and given less than a year to live.
 Now 6 years old, Charlie continues to amaze and delight everyone who knows her, and we're happy to help the foundation that supports Charlie and others like her.